AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 >[!NOTE]
 >
->This feature is not available for Production/Stage environment set in a regular program set up for production purposes.
+>This feature is not available for Production/Stage environment set in a Production program set up for production purposes.
 The feature is, however, available for Production/Stage environments in a Sandbox program.

 ## Managing Access {#managing-access}